 Back to School organization tips and how to repurpose a Kleenex box into a desk organizer using empty toilet paper rolls.
 Great free activity for kids.

 It’s almost that time!!!
-Now Moms….don’t get too excited (ok I am just a little bit) and kids, it’s time to get everything you’ll need for your first day!!
-What do I think about when a new School year begins, well of course there’s a lot of shopping to do (especially with 3 kids).
-Another thing I think about is how to arrange each child’s things so nothing gets lost (and eliminate the fight over “that’s mine”)!
-Here are a few Back to School organization tips I have found to be useful, and a fun repurposing activity to do with your kids as they prepare for the new School year too!
+Now Moms….don’t get too excited.
+It’s time to get everything you’ll need for your first day!!
+What do I think about when a new School year begins?
+Well of course there’s a lot of shopping to do (especially with 3 kids).
+Another thing I think about is how to arrange each child’s things so nothing gets lost.
+Here are a few other Back to School organization tips I have found to be useful.
+Lemme know what y’all do that helps too!

 Once you have an empty Kleenex box, cut out the plastic part that holds the tissues up, then cut diagonally on each corner of the box like this.